aashwinmishra/Attention2Align/README.md

-# UnsupervisedXrayImageAlignment
+# Attention2Align

-Files for unsupervised alignment of X-ray photoemission electron microscopy.
+A library for alignment of images from X-ray photoemission electron microscopy, using transformers.